 Read more about the difference between various water-related losses here.

 FEMA (Federal Emergency Management Agency) maintains maps of flood zones based on a given area’s risk of flood.
-These maps identify high risk flood zones – denoted as letters A (non-coastal) or V (coastal), moderate risk zones – denoted as letter B or shaded X, low risk – denoted as letters C or X, and letter D is areas with possible but undetermined flood hazards.
+These maps identify high-risk flood zones- denoted as letters A (non-coastal) or V (coastal), moderate-risk zones– denoted as letter B or shaded X, low-risk zones– denoted as letters C or X, and letter D zones- areas with possible but undetermined flood hazards.
 The REInsurePro tech platform pulls the flood zone for you.
 You can look up a flood zone here.

 Most mortgage companies lending on a property in an A or V zone will require that the property owner carry flood insurance.
-This is commonplace for federally-regulated or government-backed lending institutions.
+This is common for federally-regulated or government-backed lending institutions.

-However, even if the property is not in high-risk flood zone, the property owner may still be exposed to loss from a flood.
-In fact, 20-25% of flood losses nationwide are outside of a high-risk zone.
-Even in a moderate risk zone, there is a higher than 1 in 4 chance it could be flooded during a 30-year mortgage – more likely than a fire.
+However, even if the property is not in a high-risk flood zone, the property owner may still be exposed to loss from a flood.
+In fact, 20-25 percent of flood losses nationwide are outside of a high-risk zone.
+Even in a moderate-risk zone, there is a higher than 1 in 4 chance it could be flooded during a 30-year mortgage, which is more likely than a fire.
 The average flood loss can cost nearly $40,000, so flood insurance should be considered for any property, regardless of location.

 What Flood Insurance Covers